 For the quick start you only need a Linux box and our agent - that's enough to discover cameras, stream live, and run AI triage on seeded events.
 The other items are optional upgrades when you want continuous recording or your own inference pipeline.

 One box to run the agent (and optionally Frigate).
-4 cores + 8 GB RAM handles ~16 cameras of transmuxing; add a Coral USB or a small GPU only if you also want detection.
+4 cores + 8 GB RAM handles ~16 cameras of transmuxing¹; add a Coral USB or a small GPU only if you also want detection. ¹ remux only; enabling the cascade adds decode load per camera.

 Handles ONVIF WS-Discovery, ffprobe-based camera validation, RTSP→LL-HLS transmuxing with signed URLs, PTZ commands, snapshots and heartbeats.
 Generate a token and grab the docker-compose from /setup.